The Presidio (film): Plot

 Caldwell and Austin both figure out that the killer at the Presidio was trying to break into a storeroom to retrieve a bottle of spring water.
 Following the lead to the water company, Austin gets the name of the delivery driver, George Spota.
 Caldwell recognizes the name as someone who served under Lawrence in Vietnam.
-Austin confirms that Spota's car hit and killed Lawrence during their footchase, and Caldwell learns that the water company Spota works for is owned by Peale.
+Austin confirms that Spota's car hit and killed Lawrence during their foot chase, and Caldwell learns that the water company Spota works for is owned by Peale.
 Austin and Caldwell follow Spota during his deliveries.
 Spota makes a delivery to Travis Air Force Base and picks up a water bottle that was transported to the base from the Philippines.

 Austin and Caldwell see the conspiracy come together.
 Spota, Lawrence, and Peale all knew each other in Vietnam.
 Spota picked up a delivery of water from the Philippines, but accidentally left that water bottle in the storeroom at the Presidio.
 When he realized his mistake, he went back to retrieve it, but Lynch surprised him during the break-in, and he shot her.

 Just as they figure this out, they see Maclure drive up.
 Caldwell realizes that Peale and Lawrence would have needed someone like Maclure to carry out the smuggling, because Maclure had contacts in the US military in Asia.
 Spota and Peale open the bottle that came from the Philippines, revealing diamonds inside, hidden in the clear water.
 Maclure comes in and surprises them by pulling a gun.
 Peale reveals that Lawrence was blackmailing Maclure.
 Peale tries to convince Maclure to let the smuggling operation continue, but Maclure is disgusted and heartbroken over the death of Lynch.
 He says the smuggling must stop, but then is stripped of his gun by Peale's men.
 Just as Peale is about to kill Maclure, Caldwell and Austin enter.
 A gunfight ensues during which Peale and his men are killed and Maclure is fatally wounded.

 Caldwell asks Austin to delay his police report by 48 hours to give Caldwell time to bury Maclure with his honor intact.
 Austin agrees.
 At a military funeral, Caldwell tearfully eulogizes Maclure.
 Caldwell reconciles with his daughter Donna, who is developing a mutual attraction with Austin, and grudgingly admits Austin into the family.